 Computing is taught through clear sequential learning mapped out from the Early Years to Year 6.
 This equips pupils to use computational thinking and creativity to understand and change the world.

 The Computing Curriculum Map sets out the central knowledge and stipulates the core vocabulary.
-The Long-Term Plan determines the teaching sequence.
+The trust utilises the 'Teach Computing' scheme of work which sets out a long-Term plan determining the teaching sequence.
 The Learning Graphs demonstrate progression through concepts and skills.
 In order to learn some of those concepts and skills, pupils need prior knowledge of others, so the Learning Graphs show which concepts and skills need to be taught first.

 Our computing curriculum provides equality of opportunity to all pupils, enabling them to develop their natural enthusiasm for and experience of computers in a way that enables them to be happy, safe and effective users of technology.
 Alongside technical learning, social, moral and cultural elements are considered, it aims to empower pupils, enable them to build resilience and develop positive behaviours for the future.